alejandrogc259/dat250/dat250-expass6.md

 # Report of the sixth assignment
 ## Technical problems
-I have problems with the CORS policy that I had to resolve using a proxy to make the requests.
+I had problems with the CORS policy that I had to solve using a proxy to make the requests.

 ## Link to my code of experiment 1
 [https://github.com/alejandrogc259/dat250-spring-guides](https://github.com/alejandrogc259/my-app)